DealDash is an auction website, similar to eBay, where you can bid on everything from iPhones to coffee tables and even a plot land in Scotland!

 DealDash is an auction website.
 It describes itself as “the fair and honest bidding site.”

 The website offers products at really low prices.
-It’s able to do this because it buys overstock and liquidation inventory that includes brand new goods directly from brands and from liquidators.
+It’s able to do this because it buys overstock and liquidation inventory, which includes brand new goods directly from brands and from liquidators.

 The website then passes these savings onto shoppers.